smartsdk/smartsdk-recipes/recipes/data-management/context-broker/ha/readme.md

     $ miniswarm start 3
     $ eval $(docker-machine env ms-manager0)

-Then, you need to deploy the [mongodb replica](../../../utils/mongodb/replica/readme.md) stack.

-    $ docker stack deploy -c ../../../utils/mongodb/replica/docker-compose.yml mongo-replica

-A quick check to see if it was successfully deployed would be...
+Then, simply run...

+    $ sh deploy_back.sh

+Wait some time until the backend is ready and then...

+    $ sh deploy_front.sh

+At some point, your deployment should look like this...

     $ docker service ls
     ID            NAME                            MODE        REPLICAS  IMAGE
-    f081tcqr7rce  mongo-replica_mongo             global      3/3       mongo:latest
+    nrxbm6k0a2yn  orion-backend_mongo             global      3/3       mongo:3.2
-    wq7quugr9b12  mongo-replica_mongo-controller  replicated  1/1       martel/mongo-replica-ctrl:latest
+    rgws8vumqye2  orion-backend_mongo-controller  replicated  1/1       martel/mongo-replica-ctrl:latest
+    zk7nu592vsde  orion_orion                     replicated  3/3       fiware/orion:1.3.0

 As shown above, if you see _3/3_ in the replicas column it means the 3 replicas are up and running.

-Now, you deploy the orion stack...

-    $ docker stack deploy -c docker-compose.yml orion-stack

-Allow some time until things get connected before querying for content.
-At some point, your deployment should look like this...

-    $ docker service ls
-    ID            NAME                            MODE        REPLICAS  IMAGE
-    0ykzt0fjswz2  orion-stack_orion               replicated  3/3       fiware/orion:1.3.0
-    f081tcqr7rce  mongo-replica_mongo             global      3/3       mongo:latest
-    wq7quugr9b12  mongo-replica_mongo-controller  replicated  1/1       martel/mongo-replica-ctrl:latest

-*IMPORANT*: If you want to change the names of the stacks, you can do it, but you must be careful to keep consistency in the references across the recipes updating this docker-compose file.
-For example, changing the name of the mongo replica stack could change the name of the network this recipe is expecting to connect to.

 ## A walkthrough

 You can check the distribution of the containers of a service (a.k.a tasks) through the swarm running the following...

-    $ docker service ps context-broker_orion
+    $ docker service ps orion_orion
-    ID            NAME                    IMAGE               NODE         DESIRED STATE  CURRENT STATE               ERROR  PORTS vs1ew5yszca6  context-broker_orion.1  fiware/orion:1.3.0  ms-worker1   Running        Running about a minute ago
+    ID            NAME                    IMAGE               NODE         DESIRED STATE  CURRENT STATE               ERROR  PORTS wwgt3q6nqqg3  orion_orion.1  fiware/orion:1.3.0  ms-worker0   Running        Running 9 minutes ago
-    2tibpye24o5q  context-broker_orion.2  fiware/orion:1.3.0  ms-manager0  Running        Running about a minute ago
+    l1wavgqra8ry  orion_orion.2  fiware/orion:1.3.0  ms-worker1   Running        Running 9 minutes ago
-    w9zmn8pp61ql  context-broker_orion.3  fiware/orion:1.3.0  ms-worker0   Running        Running about a minute ago
+    z20v0pnym8ky  orion_orion.3  fiware/orion:1.3.0  ms-manager0  Running        Running 25 minutes ago

-The good news is that, as you can see from the above output, by default docker already took care of deploying all the replicas of the service _context-broker_orion_ to different hosts.
+The good news is that, as you can see from the above output, by default docker already took care of deploying all the replicas of the service *context-broker_orion* to different hosts.

 Of course, with the use of labels, constraints or deploying mode you have the power to customize the distribution of tasks among swarm nodes.
 You can see the [mongo replica recipe](../../../utils/mongodb/replica) to understand the deployment of the *mongo-replica_mongo* service.

 Now, let's query Orion to check it's truly up and running.
 The question now is... where is Orion actually running?
 We'll cover the network internals later, but for now let's query the manager node...